This Data Processing Addendum amends any underlying agreement only to the extent required for the Processing of Personal Data.

 You can find out more about GoCardless GDPR compliance here.

-We use Mailchimp to send service announcements to clients.
-The Personal Data we process in Mailchimp may include names and email addresses.
-You can find out more about Mailchimp GDPR compliance here.
+We use Active Campaign to send service announcements to clients.
+The Personal Data we process in Active Campaign may include names and email addresses.
+You can find out more about Active Campaign GDPR compliance here.

 We use Addigy to manage our monitoring and support of client computers.
 The Personal Data we may process in Solar Winds RMM may include names and addresses and email addresses.